Iron Eagle on the Attack: Plot

 Doug leaves the school and Chappy is given a notice by the State Patrol that his flight program is terminated immediately with his students sent back to juvenile hall.
 Wheeler steals a trainer, creating a diversion allowing students to hijack a bus and head back to the school.
 Chappy organizes the students to infiltrate the airbase and acquire enough resources to stop the convoy carrying the chemical weapons.
 Upon entering the airbase, Kitty Shaw and Chappy discover Operation Pandora was to use chemical weapons on hostile countries, like Cuba.
 They print out the data before leaving the premises and handing it to Kettle.
-Meanwhile, Dana Osborne and Rudy attempt to stop the convoy, but are shot down.
-As they attempt to escape on foot, Rudy is shot by Major Pierce, but Doug, Chappy and his team accompany Kettle to Craig Air Force Base, only to realize that Kettle is the ring-leader who captures the team.
+Meanwhile, Dana Osborne and Rudy attempt to stop the convoy but are shot down.
+As they attempt to escape on foot, Rudy is shot by Major Miles Pierce but Doug, Chappy and his team accompany Kettle to Craig Air Force Base, only to realize that Kettle is the ring-leader who captures the team.

 After Kettle leaves the chamber, Kitty hacks the computer setting off fire extinguishers, giving Chappy's team time to escape.
 A stray shot from one of the soldiers ruptures the canister, contaminating the chamber and killing Dr. Francis Gully and everyone inside.
 As Kitty and Peter sneak into the cargo plane carrying the chemical weapon, Chappy sends a radio message, warning everyone of a hostile aircraft heading to Cuba.
 Kettle orders his fighter aircraft to shoot down the teens' trainer aircraft.
 Two fighters attack the trainers, only to be confronted by Doug, who has commandeered a fighter aircraft.
 Doug and the students shoot down the attackers.

 The students approach the cargo plane and attack it.
 Inside, Peter Kane opens the cargo door, causing the soldiers aboard to fall out.
 Kitty assumes the controls.
 Peter then jettisons all of the canisters into the ocean.
 Seeing his mission as a failure, Kettle prepares to kill Chappy when Doug suddenly attacks the airbase, giving Chappy time to escape.
 As police arrive at the scene, Kettle enters the contaminated chamber - his fate unknown.

-Days later, Wheeler tells Doug she is heading to Mexico for a new start, but he convinces her to stay.
+Days later, Wheeler tells Doug she is heading to Mexico for a new start but he convinces her to stay.
 The Iron Eagle Flight School then prepares for a new batch of students fresh out of juvenile hall.